-Renewable Energy Figures: an Overview
+Renewable Energy Figures: An Overview

-The highest shares of renewable energy in final energy consumption in 2012 were found in Sweden (51.0%), Latvia (35.8%), Finland (34.3%), Austria (32.1%); the lowest in Malta (1.4%), Luxembourg (3.1%), the United Kingdom (4.2%) and the Netherlands (4.5%).
+In 2012, the highest shares of renewable energy in final energy consumption were found in Sweden (51.0%), Latvia (35.8%), Finland (34.3%), and Austria (32.1%), while the lowest was reported in Malta (1.4%), Luxembourg (3.1%), the United Kingdom (4.2%) and the Netherlands (4.5%).
 Estonia, Bulgaria and Sweden had already achieved their 2020 targets in 2012.

 Regarding sectorial needs, a third of the total energy was consumed within the transport sector (33%), followed by households (26%), the industrial sector (25%) and services (13%) .
-In general between 2001 and 2012, decreases were recorded in the consumption within industry (-13%) and households (-9%); whereas increases were recorded in services (10%) and the transport sector (6%).
+In general, between 2001 and 2012, decreases were recorded in the consumption within industry (-13%) and households (-9%); whereas increases were recorded in the services (10%) and transport sector (6%).

 Bioenergy represents the major share of the primary production of renewable energy in general – at aggregated level.
-Biomass accounted for instance for 65,43% of the primary production in 2012, followed by hydro (16,24%) and wind power (9,97%).
+Biomass, for instance, accounted for 65,43% of the primary production in 2012, followed by hydro (16,24%) and wind power (9,97%).

 Biomass from Forestry

 The area covered by forests and other wooded land in the EU-28 is steadily increasing.
-The annual forest harvest corresponds to only 62% of the annual forest increment therefore EU forest stock is increasing each year by 289 million m³.
-Over the past 20 years (1990 to 2010) the area of forest cover and other wooded land increased in total by 4.9%, equivalent to an average increase of 0.2% per annum.
+The annual forest harvest corresponds to only 62% of the annual forest increment meaning EU forest stock is increasing each year by 289 million m³.
+Over the past 20 years, (1990 to 2010) the area of forest cover and other wooded land increased in total by 4.9%, equivalent to an average increase of 0.2% per annum.
 In 2010 (latest available statistics from Eurostat), the EU-28 had approximately 179 million hectares of forests and other wooded land, corresponding to 45% of its land area:

 The total growing stock of forest and other wooded land in the EU-28 reached around 24.4 billion m³ over bark in 2010: Germany had the highest share (14.3%), followed by Sweden (13.8%) and France (10.6%).
 Germany also had the largest growing stock in forests available for wood supply in 2010, around 3.5 billion m³, while Finland, Poland, France and Sweden each reported between 2 and 2.6 billion m³.
-The net annual increment in forests available for wood supply was also highest in Germany, rising by 107 million m³ in 2010 (13.8 % of the total increase for the EU28), while Sweden, France and Finland each accounted for around 12 % of the annual increment across the EU.
+The net annual increment in forests available for wood supply was also highest in Germany, rising by 107 million m³ in 2010 (13.8 % of the total increase for the EU-28), while Sweden, France and Finland each accounted for around 12 % of the annual increment across the EU.

-Overall pellet production continues to grow in EU28, amounting for more than 12 million tonnes in 2013.
-However a closer look at national figures reveals a heterogeneous landscape.
+Overall pellet production continues to grow in EU-28, amounting for more than 12 million tonnes in 2013.
+However, a closer look at national figures reveals a heterogeneous landscape.
 As the infographic below shows, 13 countries with the largest production correspond to two thirds of the total EU production in 2013 (more than 8 million tonnes).

-While production was stagnant between 2012 and 2013 in Bulgaria, Czech Republic, Italy, the Netherlands, Slovakia and Germany, all the other countries show a growth in their production.
+While production was stagnant between 2012 and 2013 in Bulgaria, Czech Republic, Italy, the Netherlands, Slovakia and Germany, all the other countries showed a growth in their production.
 As displayed on the map below, 5 EU countries had more than 40 plants on their territory: Sweden (70), Germany (57), France (46), Spain (42) and Poland (40).
-However only Sweden, Germany and Latvia were able to produce more than 1 million tonnes of pellet a year (2013).
+However, only Sweden, Germany and Latvia were able to produce more than 1 million tonnes of pellet a year (2013).